MartinWalchshofer/ioiopype/README.md

 - ToSample - Slices and forwards a data frame into samples
 - Log - Applies a logarithm to the input signal (ln, log10, 10*log10)
 - Square - Squares the input signal
-- Sqrt - Calsulates the square root of the input signal
+- Sqrt - Calculates the square root of the input signal
 - Mux - Concatenates multiple signals into one
 - Operation - Adds, Subtracts, Multiplies, Divides or applies a matrix multiplication
 - Serialize - Serialized data into json or xml strings